realrajaryan/container/docs/command-reference.md

 ### `container start`

 Starts a stopped container.
-You can attach to the container's output streams and optionally keep STDIN open.
+You can attach to the container's output streams and optionally keep stdin open.

 **Usage**